Policy.nz: New Zealand general elections

-Policy.nz was published at the 2017 general election and 2020 general election in partnership with The Spinoff.
+Policy.nz was published at the 2017 general election, 2020 general election, and the 2023 general election in partnership with The Spinoff.
 Around one in six New Zealand voters – 500,000 users – used the 2020 general election tool, which covered 2,000 policies and 500 candidates.

 Since its launch in 2017 the Policy.nz website has received acclaim from media commentators and was called “the stand-out success of the 2017 election” in The New Zealand Herald’s round-up of voting advice tools.

 In 2020, Policy.nz ran a civics education programme and a policy idea competition for school students alongside its election coverage.
 The policy idea competition was judged by basketballer Steven Adams, journalist Mihingarangi Forbes, science educator Michelle Dickinson, academic Marilyn Waring and entrepreneur Tim Brown.

 New Zealand local elections

-PolicyLocal.nz was published at the 2019 local elections in partnership with The Spinoff and the Local Government New Zealand Vote2019 campaign.
+PolicyLocal.nz was published at the 2019 local elections and 2022 local elections in partnership with The Spinoff and the Local Government New Zealand Vote2019 campaign.
 The website profiled 3,500 candidates across 574 elections.
 Around one in 20 voters used PolicyLocal.nz.